Ninja-Vikash/JavaScript-BrainStorming/README.md

 });

 /**
- *  NOTE : for-of and forEach loop specially used in array for iterating */
+ *  NOTE : for-of and forEach loop specially used in the array for iterating */
 ```
 #### Break and Continue statement